Non-Harvard Affiliate Programs

 If you have not received your degree at the time of application, your dissertation adviser must also submit the An Wang Postdoctoral Fellowship Adviser Confirmation Formopens PDF file .
 This form must be completed by your adviser and submitted to Harriet Wong at firstname.lastname@example.org new email no later than February 18, 2022.

 Contact the Fairbank Center at email@example.com new email if you have any questions regarding the application.

 The fellowships will be subject to all rules and regulations of Harvard University.
 All qualified applicants will receive consideration for employment without regard to age, race, color, religion, sex, sexual orientation, gender identity or expression, national origin, disability status, protected veteran status, pregnancy and pregnancy-related conditions, or any other characteristic protected by law.

 Application Deadline: March 1, 2021

 The Hou Family Fellowship in Taiwan Studies sponsors one postdoctoral scholar who recently graduated from or is teaching/researching at a North American institution and one predoctoral scholar.
 These scholars will come to the Fairbank Center as fellows to pursue Taiwan related research for at least one semester (five months), between August 1, 2021 and July 31, 2022.
 A longer period of residence up to the full year is encouraged.

 Applications are welcome from recent Ph.D.s in a relevant discipline of the humanities or social sciences focusing on Taiwan.
-Please note that the Fairbank Center is only accepting applications from North America-based postdoctoral scholars; a separate search committee, with an earlier application deadline, in Taiwan will review predoctoral applicants.
+Please note that the Fairbank Center is only accepting applications from North America-based postdoctoral scholars; a separate search committee in Taiwan will review predoctoral applicants.